claytonwramsey/fiddler/README.md

 executable `target/release/fiddler_engine` (or
 `target/release/fiddler_engine.exe` for Windows users).

+Fiddler uses a feature from the as-yet unstable 1.63 edition of Rust, so you will need to use the nightly version.
+If you do not have the nightly compiler as your default, add `+nightly` to your build command.

 ## Future plans

 Below are my plans for the future of this engine, in roughly descending order of